LoStack/LoStack-Setup/readme.md

         2. **LoStack First Run** -> Creates needed config files, and configures OpenLDAP and MariaDB
         3. **Lostack Traefik Authelia** -> Start the login and reverse proxy system
         - A script is included to handle the first launch proceedure.
-        - *MAKE SURE YOU HAVE CONFIGURED YOUR ENV FILE BEFORE RUNNING THIS SCRIPT OR YOU WILL HAVE TO REMOVE CONTAINERS AND CONFIG FILES AND RE-RUN IT IS CERTAIN VARIABLES HAVE NOT BEEN CONFIGURED*
+        - *MAKE SURE YOU HAVE CONFIGURED YOUR ENV FILE BEFORE RUNNING THIS SCRIPT.
+YOU WILL HAVE TO REMOVE CONTAINERS AND CONFIG FILES AND RE-RUN IT IF CERTAIN VARIABLES ARE NOT BEEN CONFIGURED CORRECTLY ON THE FIRST RUN*
         - `sudo bash first_run.sh`
             - This will create all needed config files, populate OpenLDAP and MariaDB, and launch all services for the first time in the correct order.
         - Some containers (such as Authelia) will generate misconfigured default configuration files if launched without running the LoStack first launch process correctly.